Criterion for a state to be distillable via stochastic incoherent operations: Acknowledgments

-This work is supported by the National Basic Research Program of China (Grants No. 2016YFA0301201), NSFC (Grants No. 12088101, No. 11534002, No.11775300, and No.12075310), and NSAF (Grants No. U1930403, No. U1930402).
+This work is supported by the National Natural Science Foundation of China (NSFC) (Grants No. 12088101, No. 11775300, No. 12075310, No. U1930403, and No. U1930402).
 C.L.L acknowledges support from the China Postdoctoral Science Foundation Grant No. 2021M690324.